lily-soetebier/517-Soetebier-Coffee/README.md

 While they are both memebers of the _Rubiacea_ family, there are two distinct strains of coffee that are avaiable for purchase today: arabica and robusta.

 #### Arabica
-[_Coffea arabica_][arabica-coffee], or simply  Arabica as it is often labeled on the bag, is what most coffee drinkers are familiar with.
+![A branch of an Arabica coffee tree with red and green ripening beans][arabica-pic] [_Coffea arabica_][arabica-coffee], or simply  Arabica as it is often labeled on the bag, is what most coffee drinkers are familiar with.
 This is because it is the **dominant cultivar** making up 60% of the world's coffee production.
 Arabica tends to have a sweet, floral taste with acidic notes of citrus fruits on the back end.
 Often times this acid can be percieved as bitterness by the drinker.

 #### Robusta
-[_Coffea canephora_][robusta-coffee], or Robusta, while less popuar is not less delicious.
+![A bunch of fully ripe, dark red robusta coffee beans][robusta-pic] [_Coffea canephora_][robusta-coffee], or Robusta, while less popuar is not less delicious.
 Despite its rarity in the current coffee market, Robusta coffee is much cheaper to produce that Arabica as it has a much higher yield rate.
 Robusta has been used traditionally for Italian style esspresso and Vietnamese drip coffee.
 Its flavor is full-bodied and earthy.
 Due to its pyrazine content, the final brew is considered to be much more bitter than it's counterpart.

 ### Roast Level
-An major determining factor of coffee's final flavor is how long the beans are roasted for, or the [roast level][roast-levels].
+![A chart comparing green unroasted fresh coffee beans, and light, medium, and dark roast coffee beans][roast-level-chart] An major determining factor of coffee's final flavor is how long the beans are roasted for, or the [roast level][roast-levels].
 While there is a range of times and temperatures at which coffee is roasted at most beans can be sorted into three categories: light, medium, and dark.

 #### Light